Boerderij/Varken/README.md

   --counts    Get the count of pending, approved, and available requests
 ```

-`tautulli.py` Gathers data from Tautulli and pushes it to influxdb
+`tautulli.py` Gathers data from Tautulli and pushes it to influxdb.
+On initial run it will download the geoip2 DB and use it for locations.

 `sickrage.py` Gathers data from Sickrage and pushes it to influxdb